beneopp/Genomic_Analysis/README.md

 - LCC stands for Largest Connected Components.
 A gene regulatory network was inferred from expression data.
 LCC genes refers to genes in the largest connected component of the network graph.
 - JCI stands for Journal of Clinical Investigation.
 The Mirzakhani et al. 2016 paper identified that these genes are differentially expressed.

-The purpose of each R script are as follows:
+The purpose of each R script is as follows:

 - Figure2.R - This code predicted the targets of differentially expressed miRNA.
 The miRNA which targeted differentially expressed mRNA are stored in a list.
 - PCA.R - a PCA plot is drawn which plots the genomic expression of different patients